 The website has a "Members Only" section on the website.
 This section contains technical staff contact information, recommended repair shops, spare parts lists that members have sent in as well as complete current and past issues of the member magazine which can be viewed on-line or downloaded for printing.

 You need an ID and password to access this area.
 You will find the current ID and password on page 3 of each issue of the EAGLE.
 These change with each issue so use only the current one listed.
 You can create your own id and password for the members only section.
 Use the form on the members only page to do this.

 Thanks for all of your support and to this issueís contributors and enjoy the summer.

-Enjoy the start of the new year and start preparing now for the show and driving season!!
+Think spring and start preparing now for the show and driving season!!

 The Definitive Firebird & Trans Am Guide 1967-1969 by Rocky Rotella

 In the mid-1960s, Ford Motor Company took the automotive world by storm with the release of its new "pony car," the Ford Mustang.
 It was the right car for the right time, and it caught General Motors by surprise.
 One year later, after seeing the Mustang’s enormous sales success, General Motors announced the development of its own pony-car platform, code-named "Panther," to compete with the tremendously popular Mustang.
 And what a competition it became.
 Chevrolet Camaros and Pontiac Firebirds hit the market as 1967 models, and the world clamored for more of these new Mustang killers.
 These F-Body cars became some of the most popular enthusiast cars of all time.